This post may contain affiliate links.

 This delicious No-Knead Olive Bread is incredibly versatile and pairs well with a variety of dishes.

 For a simple and delightful appetizer, slice the bread and serve it with a drizzle of high-quality olive oil and a sprinkle of sea salt.
 Or make my popular bread dipping oil easy olive oil bread dip to dip this bread in.
+You can also pair it with my Labneh Dip with roasted peppers for a bright and creamy option.

 It’s also perfect alongside a hearty soup or salad, adding a savory touch to your meal.
 Enjoy with saffron roasted butternut squash soup and Greek salad.